Hyziu-03/Hyziu-03/README.md

 # Hello 👋

-I am Szymon (he/him) - 19 years old programmer and designer.
+I am Szymon (he/him) - 21 yo programmer and designer.

-I have been designing and developing websites for more than two years.
-I am CTO @ HOMIES.
+I have been developing websites and apps for more than two years.

-Buy me a coffee if you like my work - https://www.buymeacoffee.com/szymonhyziak
+I study @ the Faculty of Geology, Geophysics and Environemntal Protection @ AGH University of Krakow.